mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

 Running Data Recorder(RDR) is the feature MindSpore provides to record data while training program is running.
 If a running exception occurs in MindSpore, the pre-recorded data in MindSpore is automatically exported to assist in locating the cause of the running exception.
 Different exceptions will export different data, for instance, the occurrence of `Run task error` exception, the computational graph, execution sequence of the graph, memory allocation and other information will be exported to assist in locating the cause of the exception.

 > Not all run exceptions export data, and only partial exception exports are currently supported.
+>
+> Only supports the data collection of CPU/Ascend/GPU in the training scenario with the graph mode.

 ### Usage